-Swarthmore's Student Disability Service works collaboratively with each student applying for accommodations to determine eligibility and to identify the accommodations that will be most helpful for the student without altering the fundamental nature of the academic program.
+Swarthmore College's office of Student Disability Services works collaboratively with each student applying for accommodations.
+The office works to determine eligibility and to identify reasonable accommodations based on the student's request without altering the fundamental nature of the academic program.
 The Americans with Disabilities Act of 1990 (amended in 2008) describes an individual with a disability as someone who has:

 1. A physical or mental impairment that substantially limits one or more major life activities of such individual;